A Guide to Walking the Clare Valley

 Clare Valley Wine & Wilderness Trail – 100km over 6 stages, loop

 The name says it all, the new Clare Valley Wine & Wilderness Trail is a walking track that highlights the wineries and wilderness landscape around the central wine-growing valley.
-Stages 1 & 2 of this six-stage trail are currently open to public use.
-When completed, the trail will circumnavigate the entire valley for a total of 100kms.
-The loop will pass by 24 cellar doors, cafes, restaurants and breweries traversing some private property and road reserves.
+Now completed (May 2023), the trail circumnavigates the entire valley for a total of 100kms.
+The loop passes cellar doors, cafes, restaurants and breweries traversing some private property and road reserves.
 Keep your eyes open for trail markers to guide you on the track.
-When the trail is completed in its entirety it will begin and end at the Clare Valley Wine, Food and Tourism Centre (CVWFTC).
+The trail begins and ends at the Clare Valley Wine, Food, and Tourism Centre (the Centre).
 The Centre is open daily with ample parking (including for long vehicles), public conveniences, refreshments and local produce/wine.
-The first two stages start at the CVWFTC and will take you to Jim Barry Wines, and finish at Jeanneret Wines and Clare Valley Brewing Co.
-The following four stages are expected to be completed in April 2022.
-Each stage is between 15 to 20km with a map available to download from their website.
+Each stage is between 13k and 20km with a map available to download from their website.
 These maps are updated from time to time so best to check prior to you planning to complete the trail.
-Hardcopies are available to collect from the CVWFTC.
-Please note that during the summer this trail is closed (reopen from March 26th 2022).
+Hardcopies are available to collect from the Centre.
+Please note that during the summer, sections of the trail that pass private property are closed.